rust-unofficial/patterns/CONTRIBUTING.md

 # Contributing

+## Introduction

+This book is as a catalogue of Rust programming techniques, (anti-)patterns, and idioms and other explanations.
+It is a compilation of collective (sometimes implicit) knowledge or experience that was created with collaborative effort.

+These contained information are __no rules__, they should be understood as guidelines.
+We are collecting these information so people can form a balanced view on certain aspects.

+If you want to be part of that effort this is how you can participate:

 ## Discussion board

 If you have a question or an idea regarding certain content but you want to have feedback of fellow community members and you think it may not be appropriate to file an issue open a discussion in our [discussion board](https://github.com/rust-unofficial/patterns/discussions).

 ## Writing a new article